PaulBernier/castl/README.md

 CAST(L): compile JavaScript to Lua
 ==========
-CASTL (Compile Abstract Syntax Tree to Lua) is a free and open source project that allows you to "compile" some JavaScript code to Lua 5.2 or LuaJIT 2 code and run it.
+CASTL (Compile Abstract Syntax Tree to Lua) is a free and open source project that allows you to "compile" some JavaScript (ES5) code to Lua 5.2 or LuaJIT 2 code and run it.
+(I never tested on Lua 5.3 VM)

 ## Installation